 Rainier Senior Center, Monday – Friday at 12:00 pm

-St. Helens Senior Center, Monday – Friday from 11:30 am-12:30pm
+St. Helens Senior Center, Monday – Friday at 11:30 am

 Vernonia Senior Center, Monday, Wednesday, Friday at 12:00 pm

-Home delivered meals are served five days per week in all of the senior centers.
-This remains the case during the COVID-19 pandemic.
-Meal delivery had to make changes in order to keep delivering during COVID-19.
-All meals are still delivered using no-touch delivery and social distancing.

-Problem/Need Statement: The Columbia County senior populations is spread over a large geographical area.
-Ninety-two (92%) percent of consumers receiving meals (both congregate and home delivered) live in a rural area.
-Home delivered meal routes have to be split into several routes in order to remain within the two hour time limit.
-This means a higher number of volunteers are needed in order to deliver meals.
-Many of our meal drivers are in the high risk category for COVID-19 due to age or chronic conditions.
+Problem/Need Statement: The Columbia County senior population is spread over a large geographic area.
+Ninety-two (92%) percent of consumers receiving meals (both congregate and home delivered) live in rural areas.
+Home delivered meal routes have to be divided up in order to remain within the two-hour time limit for food delivery.
+This means a higher number of volunteers are needed to cover the service area.
+Finding replacements for long-time volunteers who have “retired” from service, continues to be a struggle.

-Because we have lost many of our long time volunteers and have been unable to fill all of the positions.
-This has forced St Helens senior center to go to a three day per week meal delivery system.
-Two meals are delivered on Mondays and Wednesdays and one meal on Friday in order to have enough volunteers for all of the routes.

-In January 2020, the St Helens senior center had to impose a wait list for meals served.
-They have been covering both the St Helens and Scappoose areas.
-The number of meals served was up to 200 meals on an average day (both congregate and home delivered) and over 250 on days when the band came into the center or special occasions.
-The kitchen could not handle any additional increase in meals.
-A waitlist for home delivered meals was started in January 2020 for all new meals requested.
-The wait list used a risk assessment to determine the greatest need when space was available for adding new consumers.
-When the centers had to close their doors to congregate meals in March 2020, the waitlist was no longer needed.

-However, home delivered meals have been rising on a steady basis since March of 2020.
-There is the question of what to do when congregate meals can be served again.

-All of the senior centers have been using a cycle menu for meal planning.
-The cycle menus were prepared in 2012 by a registered dietitian.
-New cycle menus and recipes have been requested by the senior centers.
-We have a new set of cycle menus and standardized recipes approved by an RD in place as of 09/01/2024.
-The new menus have reduced carbohydrate counts and are all diabetic friendly.
-In addition, vegetarian options have been added to the menus to accommodate requests of the meal participants.
-New standardized recipes have been reviewed for low sodium, low fat, low carbohydrate, and include nutrient dense foods.
-Training on using the new cycles and recipes was conducted in August 2023 and June 2024 to all meal sites.
-Ongoing quarterly cooks meeting has been established.
+All of the senior centers had been using a cycle menu for meal planning which was prepared in 2012.
+At the request of the senior centers, a new set of cycle menus and standardized recipes were developed and approved by a registered dietitian for use beginning 9/1/2024.
+The new menus feature reduced carbohydrate counts, and a focus on meals that are diabetic friendly.
+In addition, vegetarian options have been added to the menus to accommodate requests from meal program participants.
+Training on using the new cycles and recipes was conducted in August 2023 and June 2024 for all meal sites.
+On-going quarterly meetings for area cooks have also been established.

-Nutrition counseling is not provided by the AAA at this time.
-Nutritional health promotion and education materials are distributed at the congregate meal site and with the home delivered meal routes at least quarterly.
-Home delivered meal consumers are given nutrition education materials by the case manager at their initial home visit and upon renewal each year.
-In home visits for home delivered meals have resumed and assessments are completed face-to-face.
+Though nutrition counseling is not provided by the AAA at this time, nutritional health promotion and education materials are distributed at the congregate meal sites, and to recipients along the home delivered meal routes, at least quarterly.
+Home delivered meal (HDM) consumers are also given nutrition education materials by the HDM Case Manager at their initial home visit and at annual assessments upon renewal each year.

 Nutrition Education Policy: